-- Your young hens are about 16 weeks old and should start laying soon.
+Your young ducks are about 16 weeks old and should start laying soon.
 Ideally, you can switch them to layer feed three weeks before they start laying to make sure they have the extra nutrition they’ll need.

-- Your hens are a couple years old and stopped laying during the cold months, so you switched them off layer feed to maintainer feed.
+Your hens are a couple years old and stopped laying during the cold months, so you switched them off duck layer feed to maintainer feed.
 The weather has started warming up so you want to know if your ducks are about to start laying so you can switch them back to layer feed.
-How do you tell?

 Thankfully, there are some telltale signs that will help you determine when your ducks are about to lay or are currently laying…

 What does this have to do with telling if your ducks are laying eggs?
-A lot.
+A lot…

 As a duck’s body prepares to lay eggs, their pelvic bones start to loosen up and become wider apart, allowing for the passage of eggs.
 The opposite is also true: when they’re not laying, their pelvic bones stiffen and the width decreases.